rschmehl/awesco.eu/content/consortium/partner06/index.md

 ---
 title: University of Limerick
 summary: Established in 1972, the University of Limerick is an independent, internationally focussed university with over 13,000 students and 1,500 staff.
-Its Mobile Marine Robotics Research Centre (MMRRC) is focused on the application and development of marine robotics and is further engaged in research and development in renewable energy systems.
+It was the first university established since Irish independence.
 authors: ["daniel-toal"]
 tags:
 - Academia